BeaCox/IoT_vuln/netgear/WG302V2/rogueap_handler_injection/README.md

 ## Vulnerability details

-In the WG302v2 5.2.9 & WG302v2 5.2.9 has a command injection vulnerability located in the `rogueap_handler` function of file `ngadmin`.
+In the WG302v2 5.2.9 & WG302v2 5.2.9 has a command injection vulnerability located in the `rogueap_handler` function of file `ngadmin.cgi`.
 This function accepts the `deletedMac` parameter, `grantedMac` parameter and other parameters from a POST request.
 Both parameters may be spliced into the variable `command` or `s`, which is then passed to the system for execution.

 ![image1](image/1.png)